Laylo/laylo-partner-node/README.md

 The `id`, `accessKey`, and `secretKey` arguments in the example below **belong to you and not your customers.** You can create as many API keys as you want and revoke them at your own discretion.

-_If you’d like to integrate a laylo pixel, please reach out to [contact@laylo.com](mailto:contact@laylo.com) to inquire about creating integrator API keys._
+_If you’d like to integrate a laylo pixel, please reach out to [contact@laylo.com](mailto:contact@laylo.com) to inquire about creating Partner API keys._

 ```tsx
 import laylo from "@laylo.com/partner";